openwisp/openwisp-controller/docs/user/intro.rst

 This app allows to automatically provision subnets and IP addresses which will be available as
-`system defined configuration variables <#system-defined-variables>`_ that can be used in templates.
+:ref:`system defined configuration variables <system_defined_variables>`
+that can be used in :doc:`templates`.

 The purpose of this app is to allow users to automatically provision and configure specific subnets and IP addresses to the devices without the need of manual intervention.

-Refer to `"How to configure automatic provisioning of subnets and IPs" section of this documentation
-<#how-to-configure-automatic-provisioning-of-subnets-and-ips>`_
-to learn about features provided by this app.
+Refer to :doc:`automatic-provisioning-of-subnets` for more information.